LLM Message History

 MessageHistory chatHistory = new MessageHistory("student tutor", jedis);

-To align with common LLM APIs, Redis stores messages with role
+To align with common LLM APIs, Redis stores messages with role and content fields.

 The supported roles are "system", "user" and "llm".